-Robin is a distinguished photographer with more than forty years experience in professional practice.
-He holds undergraduate qualifications in scientific and medical photography and Masters and PhD degrees in Medicine.
-He is currently a Fellow of the British Institute of Professional Photography, The Royal Photographic Society, and The Biological Photographic Association of America.
+Robin is a distinguished photographer with extensive experience as a practitioner, researcher and teacher.
+He holds undergraduate qualifications in both scientific and medical photography and Masters and PhD degrees in Medicine.
+He is an Accredited Senior Imaging Scientist and a Fellow of seven learned societies.

 He had a stellar career as a medical photographer culminating as Director of Medical Illustration and Teaching Services at Charing Cross and Westminster Medical School in London.
 Then Robin moved into academia and was a Professor of Photography for over 25 years and Dean of the Faculty of Art, Design and Communication at RMIT University in Melbourne.
 Robin was also a Governor and Chair of the Academic Board at Australia's top private photography college (PSC).
 He has published over 70 original scientific papers and books and delivered over 400 presentations.
 His work has been regularly exhibited, is in many public and private collections, and has been widely published in for example, Time Life, National Geographic, Sunday Express, The Observer, The Mail on Sunday and New Scientist.

 His contributions to medical imaging have been recognised by: The Williamson Research Medal of the Royal Photographic Society, The Lancet Award, The BMJ Award, the Presidential Award of the British Institute of Professional Photography, the Norman Harrison Medal of the Institute of Medical Illustration, the Louis Schmidt Medal of the BioCommunications Association and the Combined Royal Colleges Medal (given by all the Royal Medical Colleges for an outstanding contribution of imaging in the service of medicine).